Trading up: Construction career fair showcases worth, wages of work in trades

 That’s a message companies such as J.P.
 Cullen are trying to change, Schwengels said.

-The Cullen family, who still run the business, started an apprenticeship committee more than two decades ago.
+The Cullen family, which still runs the business, started an apprenticeship committee more than two decades ago.
 It was an effort to connect skilled trades people with high school students and teachers.

 In addition, the company is committed to its own apprenticeship program, Schwengels said.
 It hires and trains about six youth apprentices each year.
 Those students become part of the state Department of Workforce Development Youth Apprenticeship Program, which runs apprenticeships in professions ranging from the construction trades to health science.